syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 You can execute a fit-to-page command to bring the whole diagram within the viewport either by zooming in or zooming out.

-> Note: Using this command you can fit the content within the viewport even if the EnableFitToPage property of the diagram view is set to False.
+N> Using this command you can fit the content within the viewport even if the EnableFitToPage property of the diagram view is set to False.

 The following code illustrates how to bring the whole diagram into the viewport using a command: